Bj3lla/in5020-assignment-2/README.md

 For this assignment, we haver assumed that negative values for deposits should be rejected.
 The program therefore rejects negative currency arguments and logs the error as following:

 Error processing command: deposit USD -100 -> Deposit amount must be positive.

+### Difference between getSyncedBalance and getQuickBalance
+getSyncedBalance - waits for all outstanding transactions to be executed before determining balance. getQuickBalance - does not wait, instantly returns the current balance from the caller replica, not including any outstanding transactions that will shortly after affect the value of the balance.

+### Workload separating

+We worked agile on the assignment, creating a common GitHub repo where we all listed issues and to-dos and everyone picked issues to code.
+We had success doing this despite some merge conflicts here and there.

+Before submitting the assignment, we coded together at IFI to fix the final bugs regarding synchronization of balance.

+### Important: Check the stdout logs before checking the logfiles
+Upon being disconnected, a replica will still produce logfiles, but these logfiles will be faulty in amount.
+This is due to the replica being removed from the MDS upon not answering within the expected response timeframe.
+Upon being removed from the MDS, no broadcasts from or to the replica will get through.